section-engineering-education/engineering-education/articles/encryption-in-mongodb/index.md

 Data encryption is very much necessary and the factors below are the key reason to encrypt our data or databases as,

-1. Privacy: So with the help of encryption no one can read or interfere with the data you want to protect except the intended parties.
+1. Privacy: With the help of encryption no one can read or interfere with the data you want to protect except the intended parties.
 This prevents attackers, and networks, internet service providers, and in some cases governments from intercepting and reading sensitive data.

 2. Security: Encryption helps prevent data breaches, whether the data is at your local machine or on the internet.
 There are many security algorithms which protect data, databases and also client-server connection like public and private key cryptography, RSA algorithms, etc.
    Almost every corporate firm uses HTTPS protocol and take the advantage of these algorithms to protect their users from attacks and also users like us need to be careful from our end like not visiting unknown sites or opening spam emails etc.